 to the university and to continue as a student has been entrusted by the Board of

-Trustees of the State University to the President and his/her staff.
-The term student
+Trustees of the State University to the President and their staff.
+The term "student"

 and part-time, pursuing undergraduate, graduate, or professional studies; matriculated